 Alton Brown’s Eggs Benedict

-- Bring 1 and a half inches of water to just below a simmer.
-Place 4 custard bowls in the bottom so they are covered with about 1/4 inch of water.
-Pour in white vinegar and 2 teaspoons salt.
+- Bring 1 and a half inches of water to just below a simmer in a large pan.
+Place 4 custard bowls in the bottom of the pan so they are covered with about 1/4 inch of water.
+Pour in white vinegar and 2 teaspoons of salt.

-- As the water is heating up, turn a stovetop burner on to low to medium low heat.
-In a small sauce pan, combine 2 egg yolks with a tablespoon of water, 1 tablespoon lemon juice, and 1/2 tablespoon cayenne pepper.
+- As the water is heating up, turn a stovetop burner to low to medium-low heat.
+In a small saucepan, combine 2 egg yolks with a tablespoon of water, 1 tablespoon of lemon juice, and 1/2 tablespoon of cayenne pepper.
 Stir well to combine, then heat for 10-15 second intervals to warm but not scramble the yolks.

-- Add in the butter 1 tablespoon at a time while continuing to only heat for 10-15 seconds at a time as the butter melts and is incorporated into the sauce.
+- Add the butter, 1 tablespoon at a time, to the saucepan while continuing to only heat for 10-15 seconds at a time as the butter melts and is incorporated into the sauce.
 The sauce's consistency should be smooth and viscous.

 - When the water has reached about 200°F, use another bowl to carefully drop each egg into the individual custard bowls.
-Cook for about 4-5 minutes, or until white have set.
+Cook for about 4-5 minutes, or until the whites have set.

 - Remove each egg from the warm water with a slotted spoon.
-Let drain on a paper towel for a few seconds prior to removing the rough edges.
+Let them drain on a paper towel for a few seconds before removing any rough edges.

-- Arrange cooked Canadian bacon on top of a toasted English muffin.
-Place a poached egg on top and had a few spoonfuls of hollandaise sauce.
+- Arrange the cooked Canadian bacon on top of each toasted English muffin.
+Place a poached egg on top and add a few spoonfuls of hollandaise sauce.
 Serve immediately with fresh fruit and hot coffee.
 Enjoy!